Charleston, West Virginia Bad Faith Insurance Lawyer

 - You suffered damages because of the insurer’s actions.
 You must have sustained some type of damage to sue, such as withheld benefits or emotional distress.
 If the defendant’s actions didn’t cause you any harm, you have nothing on which to stake your claim.

 Each element requires certain burdens of proof on the plaintiff.
-A West Virginia personal injury attorney from Tiano O’Dell, PLLC can remove this burden from your shoulders with exceptional legal services and aggressive representation.
+A Charleston personal injury attorney from Tiano O’Dell, PLLC can remove this burden from your shoulders with exceptional legal services and aggressive representation.
 We understand the facets of bad faith law in West Virginia and can take your claim where it needs to go.

 Common Bad Faith Tactics